 DV Staff Refresher Training March 2017

 US DOL hosted an online staff refresher training on Thursday March 23rd.
 The recording of this training begins at the 5 minute 50 second mark from the WebEx link listed below.
 The PowerPoint and a question and answer guide from the session are available under Supplemental Guidance on the right hand side menu of this page.
-To listen to the recording, visit: WebEx.
+To listen to the recording, please download the WebEx Training video.

 Module 3 Upgrade and Module 4 Benefit Timeliness and Quality (BTQ) 3 Change March 2017